If you are experiencing the annoying symptoms of cold, then you need a natural healing process that can combat cold.

 It is found to be very useful in getting relief from upper airway congestion.
 Menthol is derived naturally from different types of mint plants as peppermint or mint oil.

 Menthol has an antibacterial and pain-relieving effect and is also used as an ingredient in vapor rubs.

 Although, in a study, it was found that inhalation of Menthol has reduced cold and cough from environmental irritants.

 Include Vitamin C

-Vitamin C plays a very important role in the treatment of a cold.
+Vitamin C plays a crucial role in the treatment of a cold.
 It will boost your immune system and thus reduces the frequency of colds.

-In research, it is suggested that taking vitamin C regularly could help in preventing cold.
+In research, it is suggested that taking vitamin C could help in preventing cold.